1mgroot/sliderToy/README.md

 # Slider Toy

-A fun website project using Vanilla HTML.
+A fun practice project using Vanilla HTML.

 Created with CodeSandbox